My personal children are young, and I often create elementary grammar lessons for them.

 When students have materials that relates to their interests, they are more involved in the lesson.
 My personal children do grammar lessons at school (I do not teach in their district), but they often need review and extra practice at home.
 Plus, since I teach grammar with older children, I naturally weave grammatical discussions into their homework and independent reading.

 Sometimes I struggle to find activities that resonate with my kids, and because I teach older students who often grumble about grammar, I’m aware that I can make life easier for my own children as well as others.
-My children inspire my elementary grammar lessons, and they have NO qualms about giving their mom honest feedback.
+Establishing a strong foundation with language standards prepares students for more difficult reading and writing.
+My children inspire my primary grammar lessons, and they have NO qualms about giving their mom honest feedback.

 Plus, I’ve learned that hands-on grammar means more to kiddos than a worksheet.
 I now apply that knowledge to activities with my older students in the classroom.